Pick the town dinner first

 Protect the meal from unnecessary transport before or after.

-Use this when the meal is really part of a bigger day sequence and you want either full glamour or a more ritual sunset lane.
+Use this when the meal is really part of a bigger day sequence and you want either full glamour or a more ritual sunset plan.

 Choose NAMMOS when Psarou glamour is the actual brief.